bijancn/linux-and-terminals/lectures/01-intro/slides.md

 ---
 Session overview
 ------------------------------------------------------------------------
-1. <mark>Intro, Linux basics</mark>
+1. <mark>Intro, Linux basics and file management</mark>
-2. File management in the terminal
-3. Combine simple commands
+2. More commands and piping
-4. One liners (going beyond pipes)
+3. One liners (going beyond pipes)
+4. Bash scripting
 5. Regular Expressions
-6. Bash scripting
-7. Makefiles
+6. Makefiles
-8. Git
+7. Git
-9. DESY IT (Sven Sternberger)
+8. DESY IT (Sven Sternberger)
-10. Bonus: Tips and Tricks for Customization
 Note:
-- Say that I will talk a bit and then we dive into excercises
+- Lectures will be hands on, so we try the stuff we see directly
 - Everyone noted at least basic programming skills

 ---